2026 BYD Atto 3 - Top 5 Features Explained

 For personalisation, six exterior colours are available for Chinese buyers.

-This overall design gives the car a heavier and bolder appearance, a departure from the slim front and a heavily sloping design of the Indian Atto 3.
+Overall, the car has a heavier and bolder appearance, making a departure from the softer design of the Indian Atto 3.

 Also Read – Every Upcoming EV in 2026